fholzi8/Kubeless_K8s_Containers/K8s_on_BMs/README.md

-# Kubernetes in the Data Center
+# Kubernetes in the Data Center. (deprecated but still usefull - https://www.cisco.com/c/en/us/products/cloud-systems-management/container-platform/index.html)

 A Book for deploying Kubernetes systems on Bare Metal